emjohn612/neighborhood-map/README.md

-  Single page web app that show my cities favorite locations Incorporates the Google Maps API along with Foursquare's venue and photo API
+  Single page web app that show my cities favorite locations Incorporates the Google Maps API along with Foursquare's venue and photo API On marker click, opens up an info-window that displays the address, photo of the location and link to the location's page on Foursquare

 ### What is needed